bio-raum/gabi/docs/quickstart.md

 # Quickstart guide

 This guide is for the impatient to get you up and running as quickly as possible.
 Make sure to read the [full](usage.md) guide to learn about all the options that the pipeline exposes.
+We assume that you have a recent version of [nextflow](https://nextflow.io/) installed on your system.

 ## Choosing a software provisioning framework